-SEE for 100 marks is executed by means of an examination.
-The Question paper for the course contains two parts, Part A and Part B. Part A consists of objective type questions for 20 marks covering the complete syllabus.
-Part B consists of five main questions, one from each unit for 16 marks adding up to 80 marks.
+SEE for 100 marksis executed by means of an examination.
+The Question paper for the course contains two parts, Part - A and Part - B. Part - A consists of objective type questions for 20 marks covering the complete syllabus.
+Part - B consists of five main questions, one from each unit for 16 marks adding up to 80 marks.
 Each main question may have sub questions.
 The question from Units I, IV and V have no internal choice.
 Units II and III have internal choice in which both questions cover entire unit having same complexity in terms of COs and Bloom's taxonomy level.

-SEE for the practical courses will be based on experiment conduction and project demonstration with proper results, is evaluated for 40 marks and Viva is for 10 marks.
+SEE for the practical courses will be based on experiment conduction with proper results, is evaluated for 40 marks and Viva is for 10 marks.
 Total SEE for laboratory is 50 marks.